bartkowiaktomasz/algorithmic-challenges/HackerRank/README.md

 ensures the reverse.
 The return value will be the max of the two at each position.
 Note that this solution is `O(N)` in both time and space and there exists a solution that is `O(1)` in space:
 [Solution on LeetCode](https://leetcode.com/problems/candy/solution/)_

+## Dictionaries and Hashmaps
+- [x] Hash Tables: Ransom Note
+> Given the words in the magazine and the words in the ransom note, print `Yes` if he can replicate his ransom note _exactly_ using whole words from the magazine; otherwise, print `No`.

+ _Insert each word from `magazine` to a dict (char as a `key` and counter as a `value`) and then, for each word in `ransom note` check if the word is available._

+- [x] Two Strings
+> Given two strings, determine if they share a common substring.
+A substring may be as small as one character.

+ _It is enough to check if strings share at least one common letter._

+ - [x] Sherlock and Anagrams
+ > Two strings are anagrams of each other if the letters of one string can be rearranged to form the other string.
+ Given a string, find the number of pairs of substrings of the string that are anagrams of each other.

+ _For each substring, sort its letters it and store the counter for each sorted substring in a hash map.
+Then for each element in the hash map calculate the number of anagrams, which can be interpreted as a number of connections with other identical sorted substrings (number of connections between the vertices of the polygon, i.e. n(n-1)/2)._

+## Greedy Algorithms
+- [x] Minimum Absolute Difference in an Array
+> Given an array of integers, find and print the minimum absolute difference between any two elements in the array.

+- [x] Luck Balance

+## Linked Lists
+- [x] Linked Lists: Detect a cycle
+> Given a linked list detect if it contains a cycle.

+ _Use Floyd's cycle detection algorithm - create two pointers, one (slow) jumping from list to the next node, the second one (quick) jumping to every 2nd node.
+If they eventually meet, there is a loop._

+- [x] Inserting a Node Into a Sorted Doubly Linked List
+> Given a reference to the head of a doubly-linked list and an integer, `data`, create a new DoublyLinkedListNode object
+having data value `data` and insert it into a sorted linked list while maintaining the sort.

+- [x] Reverse a doubly linked list
+> You’re given the pointer to the head node of a doubly linked list.
+Reverse the order of the nodes in the list.

 ## Graphs